Myeloid/lymphoid neoplasms with eosinophilia and defining gene rearrangement (MLN-TK)

 FLT3 rearrangements are associated with aggressive disease progression.
 Short-term hematologic and cytogenetic responses can be achieved with FLT3/multikinase inhibitors, and stem cell transplantation should be considered as a curative approach for appropriate patients (WHO 2022).

 With early diagnosis of the ETV6::ABL1 rearrangement, second-generation tyrosine kinase inhibitors have already been able to induce complete and long-lasting remissions.
-However, if left untreated or in the presence of a blast phase, an unfavorable prognosis has been described (Schwaab et al. 2020, Yao et al. 2021).
+However, in the presence of a blast phase, an unfavorable prognosis has been described (Schwaab et al. 2020, Yao et al. 2021, Metzgeroth et al. 2023).

 MLN-TK: Recommendation